rwilson4/bootstrap-stat/README.md

 To use the bootrap method, we need to specify the statistic as well as the dataset.
-Specifically, we need to be able to sample with replacement from the Empirical Distribution. `bootstrap-stat` has a class facilitating just that.
+Specifically, we need to be able to sample with replacement from the Empirical Distribution. `bootstrap_stat` has a class facilitating just that.

 ```